 The lyrics are absolutely amazing!
-Best piece of poetry I've seen in any song
+This is the best piece of poetry I've seen in any song.

-It definitely takes more than one listen, but once you listen again and again and so on... you just might understand the musical brilliance of it.
-That's what makes them such a great progressive rock band
+It definitely takes more than one listen, but once you listen again and again and so on, you just might understand the musical brilliance of it.
+That's what makes them such a great progressive rock band.

 This song is easily one of the greatest songs ever.
-It has amazing bass, guitar, and effects throughout its length, and never fails to disappoint.
+It has amazing bass, guitar, and effects throughout its length and never fails to disappoint.

-It appears in 'The Wall'.
-Distinctive, raw hard rock sound, that stands out among Pink Floyd's few pieces in that genre.
+It appears in The Wall.
+It has a distinctive, raw hard rock sound that stands out among Pink Floyd's few pieces in that genre.

 This goes hard as hell by Pink Floyd standards.

 I absolutely love this song!
 The way it ends The Wall album, with visits from Pink's mother, old teacher, and old girlfriend, makes you remember it as the greatest album of all time.

 This song needs to be ranked higher.
 Once you completely understand The Wall, this should become one of your favorite songs on the album.